 For details about current MyGPD offerings and to register, please visit the CTL events site for graduate students and TAs: https://ctl.eve.utoronto.ca/home.

-Also look for our weekly emails to grads list upcoming grad events from CTL and other organizations.
+Also look in your inbox for our weekly Wednesday emails to grads, listing upcoming grad events from CTL and other organizations.
 You do not have to be enrolled in MyGPD to participate in these events, and graduate students from any U of T campus are welcome.

 Some highlights of the MyGPD program include: